Pomset logic: the other approach to non commutativity in logic: Presentation

 Pomset logic and the Lambek calculus systems share some properties: \begin{itemize} \item They both are linear calculi; \item They both handle non commutative connective(s) and structured sequents; \item They both have a sequent calculus; \item They both enjoy cut-elimination; \item They both have a complete sequent calculus (regarding pomset logic the complete sequent calculus is quite new); \item They both can be used as a grammatical system. \end{itemize}

-However Lambek calculus and pomset logic are quite different in many respects: \begin{itemize} \item Lambek calculus is naturally an intuitionistic calculus while pomset logic is naturally a classical calculus --- although in both cases variants of the other kind can be defined. \item Lambek calculus is a restriction of the usual multiplicative linear logic according to which the connectives are no longer commutative, while pomset logic is an extension of usual commutative multiplicative linear logic with a non commutative connective. \item Lambek calculus deals with totally ordered multisets of hypotheses while pomset logic deals with partially ordered multisets of formulas.
+However Lambek calculus and pomset logic are quite different in many respects: \begin{itemize} \item Lambek calculus is naturally an intuitionistic calculus while pomset logic is naturally a classical calculus --- although in both cases variants of the other kind can be defined, cyclic linear logic of Yetter is a classical version of Lambek calculus \cite{Yet90}, and the LLMS system of Reddy is a term calculus for the semantics of higher-order imperative languages, and it can be considered as an intuitionistic version of pomset logic \cite{Red93}.\footnote{This model of higher-order imperative programming with "before" strongly inspired the author subsequent model \cite{Red96}, although it is not really a logical system anymore.} \item Lambek calculus is a restriction of the usual multiplicative linear logic according to which the connectives are no longer commutative, while pomset logic is an extension of usual commutative multiplicative linear logic with a non commutative connective. \item Lambek calculus deals with totally ordered multisets of hypotheses while pomset logic deals with partially ordered multisets of formulas.
 As grammatical systems, pomset logic allows relatively free word order, while Lambek calculus only deals with linear word orders. \item Lambek calculus has an elegant truth-value interpretation within the subsets of a monoid (frame semantics, phase semantics), while there is not such a notion for pomset logic. \item Lambek calculus has no simple concrete interpretation of proofs up to cut elimination (denotational semantics) while coherence semantics faithfully interprets the proofs of pomset logic. \end{itemize}

 This list shows that those two comparable systems also have many differences.
 However, the presentation of Pomset logic provided by the present article make Lambek calculus and pomset logic rather close on an abstract level.
-As he told many of us, Lambek did not like standard graphical or geometrical presentation of linear logic like proof nets.
+As he often said, Lambek did not like standard graphical or geometrical presentation of linear logic like proof nets.
 He told me several times that moving from geometry to algebra has been a great progress in mathematics and solved many issues, notably in geometry, and that proof net study was going the other way round.
-I guess this is related to what he said about theorem \ref{semcorrect}.
+I guess this is related to what he said about Theorem \ref{semcorrect} in the present paper:

 \begin{quotation} \it It seems that this ingenious argument avoids the complicated long trip condition of Girard.
 It constitutes a significant original contribution to the subject.
 (J. Lambek,Dec 3 2001) \end{quotation}